-Welcome to the Village of Fairmont City.
-We are a village in St. Clair and Madison counties, Illinois.
-In addition, we take pride in calling our home the city of good neighbors; we strive to create an outstanding way of life for our community.
+Fairmont City is a Village in St. Clair and Madison counties, Illinois.
+In addition, Fairmont City takes pride in calling itself the city of good neighbors; we strive to create an outstanding way of life for our community.
 This is done by providing a well-protected community for our citizens to thrive in a place of history, culture and future expansion.

 In the 1990s our Hispanic population doubled, and we now have the highest percentage of Hispanics in the entire St. Louis Metropolitan area, with 55% of our population having Hispanic descent.
 Along with this comes all the greatness of Hispanic culture, including some of the best Mexican food in the entire Midwestern United States.